bayesimpact/water/README.md

 - [Mapping of PWD IDs by supplier name to join the datasets](http://www.water.ca.gov/urbanwatermanagement/docs/2010_UWMP_Data_Tables/UWMP_PWS_IDs_07-29-14.xls)

 ## Technical details
 Since June 2014, California water suppliers have been reporting their monthly water usage data.
 Using that dataset, we built simple linear regression models to predict the water usage for each water supplier in the future.
-This was done with Python, the `pandas` library, and Jupyter notebook (see [`water_usage_prediction.ipynb`](https://github.com/bayesimpact/water/blob/master/exploration/water_usage_prediction.ipynb)).
+This was done with Python, the `pandas` library, and Jupyter notebooks (see [`water_usage_prediction.ipynb`](https://github.com/bayesimpact/water/blob/master/exploration/water_usage_prediction.ipynb)).

 Our simple user interface is built with [Materialize](http://materializecss.com/) and [Google Charts](https://developers.google.com/chart/interactive/docs/gallery), hosted via GitHub Pages.